Ivanhoe, Minnesota

 Ivanhoe is a city in Lincoln County, Minnesota, United States.
-The population was 559 at the 2010 census.
-Since 1902 it has been the county seat of Lincoln County and is now the least populous county seat in Minnesota.
+The population was 560 at the 2020 census.
+Since 1913 it has been the county seat of Lincoln County, and it is now Minnesota's least populous county seat.

 History

 Ivanhoe was platted in 1901.
-It was named from the novel Ivanhoe by Sir Walter Scott.
+It was named for Sir Walter Scott's novel Ivanhoe.
 A post office has been in operation at Ivanhoe since 1901.
 Ivanhoe was named county seat in 1902.
-Richard Mulder (1938-2022), physician and Minnesota state legislator, lived in Ivanhoe.
+Physician and Minnesota state legislator Richard Mulder (1938–2022) lived in Ivanhoe.
+Gwen Walz, the wife of 2024 Democratic vice-presidential nominee and Minnesota governor Tim Walz, grew up in Ivanhoe.

 Geography

-According to the United States Census Bureau, the city has a total area of 0.90 sqmi, of which 0.88 sqmi is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the city has an area of 0.90 sqmi, of which 0.88 sqmi is land and 0.02 sqmi is water.

 The Yellow Medicine River flows past Ivanhoe as an intermittent stream near its headwaters.

 U.S. Highway 75 and Minnesota State Highway 19 are two of the main routes in the city.

 Demographics

 Rather unusually for rural southwestern Minnesota, a high percentage of Ivanhoe's residents are of Polish ancestry.